+Split was a real highlight of my Croatia backpacking trip.
 This Split travel guide will help you get to grips with backpacking Split on a budget.
 By the end of this guide, you’ll be ready to explore Split without spending a fortune in the process.

 Below, I provide a suggested Split itinerary, tips on the best things to do in Split, which islands to visit, the best hikes around Split, nightlife, where to stay in Split, a recommended daily budget, and much more!

 Settle in my fellow backpackers, this is the only Split travel guide you will ever need.

 Heading Off-Grid? • Download This Guide as a PDF!

 Sign up to The Broke Backpacker’s EXCLUSIVE VIP AREA below and download our top backpacking guides as PDFs – go offline with peace of mind!

 I’ll tell you right now: just because Croatia does not use the Euro currency, does not mean it is dirt cheap to travel here.
 That said, being in a city the size of Split gives you some room to maneuver on a budget.